fieldOfView/krpano_fovplugins/README.md

 	A plugin that uses the gyroscope in devices such as the iPhone 4 and iPad2 to control the view.

+* **imageadjust**
+	A plugin that lets you adjust the brightness/contrast, hue/saturation and blur of the view.

+* **misc**
+	A plugin that adds miscelaneous functionalities to krpano which do not fit in with any of the other plugins in the package.

+* **multitouch**
+	A plugin that enables multitouch zoom on Windows 7 and Android multitouch devices.

+* **orientation**
+	A plugin that detects changes in the device orientation.

 * **string**
 	A plugin that adds string manipulation functions to krpano.